 Off-grid officially since March 4, 2011.

 Since 1980 I had a desire of being able to power my home independently from commercial power.
-The last 2 years I have been extremely close to achieving that goal.
-I was somewhat tentative to just call and cut the cord though.
-Over the last 12 months I used commercial power for a week or two last summer for air conditioning.
+Between 2009 and early 2011 I had been extremely close to achieving that goal.
+I had been hesitant to cut the cord though.
+A perfect storm of bureacracy in the local electric co-operative final convinced me.
+I have not regretted shutting it off.

 1 - 100 watt Arco Tri-Lam PV panel (in use since 1990 and 2 moves)